-This is yet another amazing place that we have visited for the first time!
+This is yet another amazing place that we have visited for the first time a few years ago!
 There are no words to describe how embarrassed I feel about it.
 I have gone to Rutgers for five years, and never once has it occurred to me that there are so many wonderful places.
 Of course, when I was going there I had a newborn, so it was all work, no play, but still.
 I missed Zimmerli, the Geology Museum, and now this.
 Rutgers Gardens is one of the most beautiful and amazing places to spend the day!
+Over the years, we have visited Rutgers Gardens several times, over many seasons, and it is always fantastic.

 I met a friend there that comes there often, and she took me for a walk in her favorite spots.